open-formulieren/open-forms-sdk/README.rst

 |build-status|

-This component is a Jascript SDK.
+This component is a Javascript SDK.

 References